What is Industrial Hygiene?

 A colorless, odorless and tasteless gas, carbon monoxide is produced when fuels burn incompletely.
 This is a toxic gas that displaces oxygen and is highly flammable.
 Carbon Monoxide can cause serious health issues including brain damage, coma and death.

-The Permissible Exposure Limit is 50ppm over an 8 hour workday.
+The Permissible Exposure Limit (PEL) is 50ppm over an 8 hour workday.

 Lead Sampling